-The application form will request that you specify a preference as to dates when it would be convenient to complete a three day mini-pupillage between mid-October 2016 and 21 February 2017.
+The application form will request that you specify a preference as to dates when it would be convenient to complete a three day mini-pupillage between September 2018 and February 2019.
 We cannot guarantee to offer your preferred dates as stipulated in your application form but we will endeavour to do so.

 Mini-pupillages usually last for three days (in exceptional circumstances Chambers will permit a shorter placement).